ISC-Project-Phoenix/design/software/ros/gz_io_ros.md

 ## Summary

-This node is responsible for translating gazebo odom messages into TrainingData messages when training in sim.
+This node is responsible for aggregating ackermann commands and gazebo odom values together into values used in data logging.

+It is also the endpoint in the system for ackermannDrive commands, splitting the command into a cmd_vel and steering angle component to be sent to gazebo.
+See the urdf doc for more info on this command setup.

 Its goal is to serve as a fake for [phnx_io_ros](phnx_io_ros.md).

 ### Subscribes

 - `/odom` - Gazebo odom source
-- `/robot/cmd_vel` - Steering and throttle command twist source
+- `/robot/ack_vel` - Steering and throttle command ackermannDrive source

 Sync the above two topics.

 ### Publishes

 - `/odom_ack` - AckermannDrive messages representing the current state of the kart.
 See module readme for more info.
+- `/robot/cmd_vel` - Twist messages to control the drive part of sim actuation.
+This only contains linear velocity.
+- `/robot/steering_angle` - Doubles that control the steering part of sim actuation.
+These are virtual ackermann values we want the wheels to be at, in the normal ROS convention.

-### Conversion Algorithm
+### Notes

-Converting the odom to training data will amount to converting the twist to ackermann steering and storing that in the steering field, then copying the twist's velocity_x into the acceleration field, and finally copying the odom's velocity_x into the velocity field.
+On receiving a command, the node should both create the odom and forward the command to gazebo.